yushiangfu/study-notes/00-environment-setup.md

 bitbake obmc-phosphor-image
 ```

 - After a decade, the images will be ready at the below paths.
+Copy them into the Linux folder.

 ```
 openbmc/build/tmp/deploy/images/romulus/flash-romulus